 There's a 5.1-inch display on the P10, a 5.5-inch display on the P10 Plus, packed into a metal body.
 The P10 offers Full HD, the P10 Plus makes a jump to Quad HD, with both being powered by the Kirin 960 chipset.
 There's a pair of Leica cameras on the rear, offering monochrome and colour capture separately, with optical image stabilisation.

-The Huawei P10 will be available from March 2017, costing around £550 for the smaller model, the larger is expected to be only £50 more.
+The Huawei P10 costs around £550, while the larger is expected to be only £50 more.
 Read our reviews for what we thought.

 - Huawei P10 review: Android's iPhone-killer, or flawed imitator?